zssarkany/laravel-database-sticky-timezone/README.md

 ## PHP and Laravel unit and integration tests

-Packes is tested with the following conditions:
+Package is tested with the following conditions:

 |PHP|Laravel|Stability|
 |:-:|:-:|:-:|